Off the Lip 2020

 Proposals will be accepted for oral presentations (theoretical or experimental work that will be presented in 15 minutes plus 5 minutes for questions) or posters (work that can be easily conveyed in visual/graphical form).

 Selected papers will be published in a special issue of AVANT.
-Trends in Interdisciplinary Studies (ISSN 2082-6710), a peer-reviewed, open access, international journal indexed in numerous databases including Web of Science (Emerging Sources Citation Index), Scopus, and EBSCO Publishing.
+Trends in Interdisciplinary Studies (ISSN 2082-6710), a peer-reviewed, open access, international journal indexed in Web of Science (Emerging Sources Citation Index), Scopus, and EBSCO Publishing, among others.